animal-tree/Writing-stuff/Stuff15-Ongoing.md

 $$R_{x, h^{(0)}} = \hat{\Omega} \approx \Omega$$

 This may be shown with a sufficient ontology and physical evidence.
+The argument goes as follows: This deduction takes place in reality $\Omega$.
+Therefore, if $\Omega$ can be derived within it, representationally, then this proof has derived itself.

 ---